Ffyud/mijn-website-jekyll/_posts/2022-01-21-run-a-python-script-on-github.md

 # Run a Python script on Github

 Github provides a way for running scripts that exist in your repository, called [Github Actions](https://github.com/features/actions).
-It enables you to build, package, publish, deploy, test and do other stuff with your project.
+It enables you create to create a workflow to build, package, publish, deploy, test and do other stuff with your project.
 [Travis CI](https://www.travis-ci.com/) offers similiar functionality, but is [not for free anymore](https://blog.travis-ci.com/2020-11-02-travis-ci-new-billing), while Github still is.

 Running Python is posible on Github.
 There are workflows for [testing](https://docs.github.com/en/actions/automating-builds-and-tests/building-and-testing-nodejs-or-python?langId=py) or [publishing a Python package](https://github.com/actions/starter-workflows/blob/main/ci/python-publish.yml).
 You can also just run a Python script that generates something like a file and save that file in the repository, automatically.

 ## 1 Create a job

-For running a job that will be picked up by Github Actions, you'll have to set up the following folder structure in the root of your repository.
+For running a job that will be picked up by the Github workflow, you'll have to set up the following folder structure in the root of your repository.

 - Create a folder with the name *.github*.
 - Inside that folder, create a folder with the name *workflows*.